Erica635241/LLM-Classification-Finetuning/README.md

 ### Dataset

+- id: A unique identifier for the row.

+- model_[a/b]: The identity of model_[a/b].
+Included in train.csv but not test.csv.

+- prompt: The prompt that was given as an input (to both models).

+- respoonse_[a/b]: The response from model_[a/b] to the given prompt.

+- winner_model: The ground truth target column markered including a, b, tie.

 |id   |model_a           |model_b   |prompt                            |respoonse_a                                        |response_b|winner_model|
 |------|------------------|----------|----------------------------------|---------------------------------------------------|----------|--------------|
 |30192|gpt-4-1106-preview|gpt-4-0613|Is it morally right to try to...|The question of whether it is morally right to...|As an AI, I don't have personal beliefs or ...|a|